 GPs are not prescribed under the MARAM Framework (only the information sharing schemes), but they play an important role in identifying and responding to family violence.
-Approximately 83 per cent of Australians see a GP at least once a , and victim survivors are more likely to disclose to over any other group, except family and friends.
+Approximately 83 per cent of Australians see a GP , and victim survivors are over any other group, except family and friends.

 - a Victorian supplement covering MARAM and the information sharing schemes to the latest edition of the Royal Australian College of General Practitioners’ ‘White Book’ (officially titled Abuse and Violence: Working with our Patients in General Practice, 5th edition)

 - development of a Victoria-focused information sharing e-learning module